 - Systematically administer retinol PO to children suffering from measles (one dose on D1 and D2).

-Note: to avoid excessive dosage, record any doses administered on the health/ immunisation card and do not exceed indicated doses.
+To avoid excessive dosage, record any doses administered on the health/immunisation card and do not exceed indicated doses.
 Vitamin A overdose may cause raised intracranial pressure (bulging fontanelle in infants; headache, nausea, vomiting) and, in severe cases, impaired consciousness and convulsions.
 These adverse effects are transient; they require medical surveillance and symptomatic treatment if needed.